fyne-io/fyne-x/README.md

 ### Spinner

-A Spinner is a widget that displays an integer value along with an up button and a down button.
+A Spinner is a widget that displays a numerical value along with an increment (up) button and a decrement (down) button.
 These buttons allow incrementing or decrementing the value.
-The value is limited to be between the set minimum and maximum values, and the value increments or decrements by the set step value.
-The most typical step value would be 1, but it can be set to any value greater than 0.
-The initially displayed value is the set minimum value.
+The spinner's value is limited to be between the set minimum and maximum values, and the value increments or decrements by the set step value.
+The initially displayed value is set to the minimum value, or to the bound value.

+There are two types of Spinner:
+* IntSpinner for integer values.
+* Float64Spinner for float64 values.

+The most typical step value for an IntSpinner value would be 1, but the step value can be set to any value greater than 0 and less than or equal to the maximum value minus the minimum value.

+A precision parameter is specified in the NewFloat64Spinner function to set the number of digits displayed after the decimal point.

-In addition to clicking on the up and down buttons, the spinner value can be incremented or decremented using either keyboard keys, or the mouse scroller.
+In addition to clicking on the up and down buttons, the spinner value can be incremented or decremented using either keyboard keys, or the mouse scroller or touchpad.
 Clicking on one of the buttons will modify the spinner value at any time, except when the spinner is disabled.
-Keyboard and scroller input only works when the spinner has focus.
+Keyboard, scroller, and touchpad input only works when the spinner has focus.

 Here are the keyboard keys accepted by the spinner widget and their effects: